julienetie/lambdascript/lambdascript.md

 In practice, ASI in JavaScript behaves similarly to programming languages that don't rely on end of sentence semicolons such as Golang, Ruby, and Swift, where semicolons may only be necessary in non-end-of-sentence scenarios.

 ### 2.3.
-JS Docs Type Checking
+JSDoc Type Checking
 JSDoc comments provide an effective means to type-check your JavaScript code within your editor using the Language Service Protocol (LSP).
-Text editors like VSCode and NeoVim, equipped with the TypeScript extension, can leverage JSDocs to enable seamless type-checking for JavaScript.
+Text editors like VSCode and NeoVim, equipped with the TypeScript extension, can leverage JSDoc to enable seamless type-checking for JavaScript.
 For further insights, refer to section ?.?.

 ## 3. Modules